Raid on Algiers

-The Raid on Algiers took place on 11 December 1942, in the Algiers harbour.
+The Raid on Algiers, known in Italy as Operation N.A.
+1 (Operazione N.A.
+1), took place on 11 December 1942, in the Algiers harbour.
 Italian manned torpedoes and commando frogmen from the Decima Flottiglia MAS were brought to Algiers aboard the Perla-class submarine Ambra.
 The participating commandos were captured after setting limpet mines which sank two Allied ships and damaged two more.